Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Conclusions

 In this work, we analyze entanglement features in the nuclear shell model, with focus on Be, O, Ne and Ca isotopes.
 We use different metrics to quantify the importance of entanglement, including single-orbital entropies, orbital-orbital mutual information, and the von Neumann entropies between two equipartitions of the valence space.
 In all cases, we find that the entanglement properties are sensitive to the nuclear structure and depend, in some cases strongly, on the (valence) neutron and proton numbers.
 Nonetheless, different entanglement metrics reflect different correlation features within the system.

 Single-orbital entanglement depends strongly on the energy, angular momentum, and isospin of the corresponding orbitals.
 It is mainly a reflection of the evolution of the single-particle occupation numbers, which is relatively well understood based on nuclear structure insights.
+When, on the other hand, a nucleus shows single-orbital entanglements in contrast with the naive filling of single-particle orbitals, this can be an indication of deformation.

 Orbitals with either very small or very large occupation numbers, however, can only have a limited contribution to many-orbital entanglement, as computed with the mutual information or equipartition entropies.
-This is consistent with the discussion in section \ref{sec:max_entropy} on how the allowed many-body states limit the construction of states following Eq.~\ref{eq:max_ent}.
+This is consistent with the discussion in Sec.~\ref{sec:max_entropy} on how the allowed many-body states limit the construction of states following Eq.~(\ref{eq:max_ent}).
 In general, we find that mutual information gives a good overall picture of the entanglement structure.
-Mutual information displays two key explicit features across the $p$, $sd$ and $pf$ shells.
+Mutual information displays various key explicit features across the $p$, $sd$ and $pf$ shells.
 First, there is an extremely low proton-neutron entanglement, compared to like-particle entanglement.
-Second, the proton-proton and neutron-neutron pairs with the largest mutual information are those with the same single-particle energy, but opposite third-component of the total angular momentum, $m$.
+Second, in spherical nuclei the proton-proton and neutron-neutron pairs with the largest mutual information are those with the same single-particle energy, but opposite third-component of the total angular momentum, $m$.
+Finally, deformed nuclei are characterized by rather constant mutual information between modes, with relatively low values.

-These two features are not unique to the mutual information metric, but turn out to be relatively generic.
+These features are not unique to the mutual information metric, but turn out to be relatively generic.
 We see these reflected, for instance, in the distribution of von Neumann entropies corresponding to all the possible equipartitions in the system.
 In all cases studied so far, we find that the proton-neutron partition presents the lowest entanglement.
 Moreover, we find that, for all available measures, the proton-neutron entanglement decreases with neutron excess.
 This indicates that, in order to simulate separately two halves of the valence space, the optimal choice is to split this space in terms of the isospin projection, $t_z$.
 This is in agreement with and extends previous findings~\cite{johnson2023proton}.
 Opposite $m$ partitions, in contrast, are close to the maximum allowed entropies.
 For most of the isotopes studied here, we find that the opposite $m$ partition is more than $50 \%$ of the maximum bound imposed by the dimension of the Fock space.